Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

  - acquisition/guide camera
  - a connection to the observatory Gen2 system (telescope, etc)

-I suspect that all of these can be treated as fairly simple independant actors, with a few insteresting issues.
+I suspect that most of these can be treated as fairly simple independant actors, with a few interesting issues.

 Simple Devices
 --------------